Steelcap/NSL-CompMod/README.md

 ###### Aliens
 * Starting P-Res for Aliens increased to 15 from 12
 * Removed Focus
-* Silence does not affect primary attacks (Skulk bite, spit, Lerk bite, swipe, gore)
+* Maximum silence level reduces primary attack sounds by 75% instead of 100% (Skulk bite, spit, Lerk bite, swipe, gore)
 * Disabled Regeneration within 2 seconds of taking damage
 * Remove alien abilities if required biomass is lost from hive death
 * Soft cap on all alien healing over 16% per second, reducing effectiveness by 80%